Amundfpl/cloud-dashboard-service/README.md

 # Assignment 2 — Cloud-Based Dashboard Service

-> **Note for reviewers:** The service is fully deployed and live on our OpenStack VM.
-> You do **not** need to clone or redeploy the project to test it.
-> The GitLab repository is provided to verify code structure, testing, implementation, and deployment setup.

 This project is a backend web service built in Go, originally developed as part of the Cloud Technologies course (PROG2005) at NTNU.
 It exposes a RESTful dashboard API with support for configurable dashboards, live data enrichment, caching, webhook notifications, and advanced HTTP methods (PATCH, HEAD, DELETE).
 The service is containerized using Docker and was initially deployed on an OpenStack VM.

 > **This repository is a public-friendly refactored version of the original coursework project.**